Marco Reus: 2018–19 season

-Prior to the start of the 2018–19 season, Reus was made club captain by incoming coach Lucien Favre.
+Prior to the start of the 2018–19 season, Reus was made club captain by incoming coach Lucien Favre, who also used to be his coach during his time at Mönchengladbach.
 On 21 August 2018, Reus scored the winning goal in extra time to help his side earn a 2–1 victory over SpVgg Greuther Fürth in the DFB-Pokal first round match.
 Reus scored a 90th-minute goal which was his 100th Bundesliga goal as Dortmund defeated RB Leipzig with a 4–1 victory.
 On 27 September, he scored two goals including his 100th goal for Borussia Dortmund across all competitions in a 7–0 victory over 1.
 FC Nürnberg.

 On 10 November 2018, he scored back to back goals in the second half of Der Klassiker against Bayern Munich as Dortmund came from behind to win the match 3–2.
 The game kept Dortmund on top of the Bundesliga table, 7 points ahead of Bayern Munich.
 Reus ended the season with 21 goals and 14 assists in all competitions, and was voted the 2019 Germany Footballer of the year.

-2019–20 season
+2019–2024

+At the beginning of the 2019–20 season, Reus and his team would defeat rivals Bayern Munich in a 2–0 victory at the 2019 DFL-Supercup, marking his second win of that competition.

 By February 2020, Reus had 26 appearances in all competitions, in which he scored 12 goals.
 However, a muscle injury kept him out for the rest of the season.

-2020–21 season

 On 6 April 2021, Reus scored in a 1–2 loss to Manchester City in the 2020–21 UEFA Champions League quarter-finals, to become Dortmund's all-time Champions League top scorer with 18 goals.

-2021–22 season
+He would go on to win the DFB-Pokal for a second time in his career by the end of that season, after a one-sided 4–1 victory over RB Leipzig, in which he provided two assists to Erling Haaland and Jadon Sancho.

 On 13 February 2022, Reus scored his 150th goal for Borussia Dortmund in all competitions in a 3–0 win at Union Berlin.